In 2017, we expect user experience (UX) to become the most important aspect of digital marketing and advertising. Customer. Experience. Matters.

 2017 will be a very exciting year for digital, shall we dive in?

-This article is separated in two parts: design guidance and technology innovation.
-Jump ahead into PART TWO “The Future” (VR, video and new technologies).
+This article is separated into two parts: design guidance and technology innovation.
+Jump ahead into PART TWO “The Future” (VR, video, and new technologies).

 BACK TO BASICS: HELLO SIMPLICITY!

 2017 will bring a heavy emphasis on quality content.
 Consumers worldwide visit websites looking for information.
 Designers’ ultimate role is to present this content in an intuitive, efficient, and entertaining way.
 Focusing on your business message means creating a “flatter” minimalist design, highlighted by inspiring statements and bold letter types.

 More than ever before, your web design, navigation, and images must serve a purpose and prioritize clarity.
 It’s about going back to basics and focusing on what’s important.
 User experience (UX) is becoming one of the most influential aspects of marketing.
 In an overcrowded online space, short yet powerful statements are the key solution to information overload.

 You need to engineer simplicity.
 Goodbye distractions, heavy navigation, complex sidebars, banner ads, and popups!
 Clutter is no longer welcomed.
 2017 will spring-clean any wasted real-estate space that shifts attention away from your main asset and the heart of your website — aka your content.
 Say hello to streamlined information and mobile access.
 We’re focusing on value and making your message easy to navigate, especially on small screens.

 In 2017, web designs will dedicate screen space for a single radical statement about your product or service, creating a clear and to-the-point message.
 Expect to see an increase of over-sized headings, full-screen type-faces, unique hand-rendered typography, and lots of dynamic text.
 Typography is a powerful visual medium, able to create personality, evoke emotions, and set your tone.